-More than 3,000 reliefs and statues have been discovered in this complex; but there is no scene of war, bloodshed, line of slaves on them.
+More than 3,000 reliefs and statues discovered in this complex; but there is no scene of war, bloodshed, line of slaves on them.
 It shows that the Achaemenid kings believed in peace, friendship and ethnic unity.

 This is another wonder of Persepolis that is not visible.
 In fact, these canals are the sewage systems that are more than 2 km long and about 5-6 meters deep.
 Archaeologists are still exploring these underground canals.

 Another wonderful characteristic of Persepolis is its symmetrical entrance stairs.
 You will not feel tired at all while climbing these stairs, since the height of the stairs are low.
 In the construction of this staircase, the ancient people used large and one-piece stones.
 Also, no kind of cement had been used; only iron connectors.

 The design of this construction is unique in terms of earthquake resistance for that time.
 Its foundation is about 3 meters and has an independent foundation.

 The architects’ scheme had preserved this complex from the dangers of floods.
 Brick gutters, stone wells, open canals have been some of the methods that have protected Persepolis against flood.

 Silver and gold tablets under the palace of Apadana